OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 > Note: I had to rename the PI4J jar file pulled in the `target/libs` directory from `pi4j-core-1.2-SNAPSHOT.jar` to `pi4j-core-1.2-20180423.162750-37.jar`.
 > This is the name it has in the `MANIFEST.MF`.

-Now we're ready to dive in the code.
+Now we're ready to dive into the code.

 - Change the name of `GreetingApplication.java` to `SensorApplication.java`
 - Change the name of `GreetingProvider.java` to `SensorProvider.java`